network Network

 Mode

 Network emulation mode to use on this card.
 See Networking for more information on these.
+The following modes are supported:

 • Null Driver: emulate an empty network.
 All packets are dropped.